Rrustem/gen-ai-bootcamp-2025/GenAI Architecting/README.md

 ## Assumptions

-We are assuming that the Open-source LLMs that we choose will be powerfull enough to run on harware with an investment of 10 - 15K.
+We are assuming that the Open-source LLMs that we choose will be powerfull enough to run on hardware with an investment of 10 - 15K.

 We're just going to hook up a single serve in our office to the Internet and we should have enough bandwidth to serve the 300 students.